Quick Answer: What Does Home Insurance Cover?

 Relative tranquility: Homeowners with home insurance can have greater confidence in the safety of their property because it is covered against a broader range of threats.
 Working with an independent agent who is licensed through your state’s department of insurance can help ensure your policy matches your specific risk profile.

-Protection against natural disasters: Most homeowner’s insurance policies include protection against natural disasters like hurricanes and windstorms.
-However, it is important to note that flood damage and earthquake damage are typically excluded from standard policies and require separate coverage.
+Coverage for natural disasters: Most homeowner’s insurance policies include protection against natural disasters like hurricanes and windstorms.
+Flood damage and earthquake damage, however, are typically excluded from standard policies and require separate coverage.
 Flood insurance is available through the FEMA National Flood Insurance Program (NFIP), while earthquake coverage can be purchased as an endorsement or standalone policy through carriers like GeoVera or through the California Earthquake Authority (CEA) for California residents.

 When Choosing a Homeowner’s Insurance Policy, There Are Several Factors to Consider